anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 The Gospel readings all introduce John the Baptist.

+Peace is a recurring theme.

 Year A

+* **Isaiah 11.1-10** continues in Isaiah, and speaks one who will come with the 'spirit of the Lord' and bring peace.
+* **Psalm 72.1-7, 18-19** [or 72.1-7] speaks of the 'king' bringing 'justice' and 'peace'.
+* **Romans 15.4-13** (see BCP) quotes Isaiah 11.10 ('The root of Jesse shall come, the one who rises to rule the Gentiles; in him the Gentiles shall hope': see Septuagint), speaks of living in harmony, and says, 'May the God of hope fill you with all joy and peace in believing, so that you may abound in hope'.
-* **Matthew 3.1-12** introduces John the Baptist baptizing with water for repentance and pointing towards one who will baptize with the Holy Spirit. **Isaiah 11.1-10** continues in Isaiah, and speaks one who will come with the 'spirit of the Lord' and bring peace. **Psalm 72.1-7, 18-19** [or 72.1-7] speaks of the 'king' bringing 'justice' and 'peace'. **Romans 15.4-13** quotes Isaiah 11.10 and speaks of hope.
+* **Matthew 3.1-12** introduces John the Baptist baptizing with water for repentance and pointing towards one who will baptize with the Holy Spirit.

 Year B

+* **Isaiah 40.1-11** continues in Isaiah, speaks words of comfort to God's people, is quoted in the Gospel reading: 'prepare the way', and looks to the coming of the Lord.
+* **Psalm 85.1-2, 8-13** [or 85.8-13] says of God: 'he shall speak peace to his people ... that they turn not again to folly'.
+* **2 Peter 3.8-15a** says, 'the day of the Lord will come like a thief', and calls for repentance and peace: 'lives of holiness and godliness ... strive to be found by him at peace, without spot or blemish'.
-* **Mark 1.1-8** is about John the Baptist 'proclaiming a baptism of repentance for the forgiveness of sins' in order to prepare the way for Jesus. **Isaiah 40.1-11** continues in Isaiah, speaks words of comfort to God's people, and is quoted in the Gospel reading: 'prepare the way'. **Psalm 85.1-2, 8-13** [or 85.8-13] says of God: 'he shall speak peace to his people ... that they turn not again to folly'. **2 Peter 3.8-15a** says, 'the day of the Lord will come like a thief', and calls for repentance: 'lives of holiness and godliness'.
+* **Mark 1.1-8** quotes Isaiah 40.3 ('Prepare the way'), and is about John the Baptist 'proclaiming a baptism of repentance for the forgiveness of sins' in order to prepare the way for Jesus.

 ## Advent 3

 The Gospel readings all continue with John the Baptist.

+Joy is a recurring theme, echoing this Sunday being celebrated widely in Western Christianity as 'Gaudete Sunday', from _Gaudete_, 'Rejoice', in Philippians 4.4.

 Year A

+Four themes are present in the readings: the coming of the Lord, preparing the way, blind eyes being opened, and rejoicing.

+* **Isaiah 35.1-10** continues in Isaiah, and is a call to 'rejoice with joy' in the light of God coming, reversing fortunes, strengthening the weak, opening the eyes of the blind, and a 'highway' being there.
+* **Psalm 146.4-10** (EV: 5-10) says, 'the Lord opens the eyes of the blind'.
+* Alternatively, the canticle is the **Magnificat (Luke 1.46-55)**, which is a song of joy, and is about fortunes being reversed.
+* **James 5.7-10** says, 'Strengthen your hearts, for the coming of the Lord is near.'
-* **Matthew 11.2-11** has Jesus sending a message to John the Baptist about blind eyes being opened, and speaking about John the Baptist preparing the way. **Isaiah 35.1-10** continues in Isaiah, and is about God coming, reversing fortunes, strengthening the weak, opening the eyes of the blind, and a 'highway' being there. **Psalm 146.4-10** (EV: 5-10) says, 'the Lord opens the eyes of the blind'.
-Alternatively, the canticle is the **Magnificat (Luke 1.46-55)**, which is about fortunes being reversed. **James 5.7-10** says, 'Strengthen your hearts, for the coming of the Lord is near.'
+* **Matthew 11.2-11** (see BCP) has Jesus sending a message to John the Baptist about blind eyes being opened, and speaking about John the Baptist preparing the way.

 Year B

+Three themes are present in the readings: the coming of the Lord, anointing, and joy.

-* **John 1.6-8, 19-28** is about the testimony of John concerning Jesus the Messiah (anointed one). **Isaiah 61.1-4, 8-11** continues in Isaiah, and says, 'The spirit of the Lord God is upon me, because the Lord has anointed me', calling for a response of joy: 'I will greatly rejoice in the Lord'. **Psalm 126** is a psalm of joy: 'The Lord has indeed done great things for us, and therefore we rejoiced.'
-Alternatively, the canticle is the **Magnificat (Luke 1.46-55)**, which is a song of joy: 'my spirit rejoices in God my Saviour'. **1 Thessalonians 5.16-24** could be seen as concluding the series in 1 Thessalonians from the end of Year A, and says 'Rejoice always', looking ahead to 'the coming of our Lord Jesus Christ'.
+* **Isaiah 61.1-4, 8-11** continues in Isaiah, and says, 'The spirit of the Lord God is upon me, because the Lord has anointed me', to give 'the oil of gladness', and calling for a response of joy: 'I will greatly rejoice in the Lord'.
+* **Psalm 126** is a psalm of joy: 'The Lord has indeed done great things for us, and therefore we rejoiced.'
+* Alternatively, the canticle is the **Magnificat (Luke 1.46-55)**, which is a song of joy: 'my spirit rejoices in God my Saviour'.
+* **1 Thessalonians 5.16-24** could be seen as concluding the series in 1 Thessalonians from the end of Year A, and says 'Rejoice always', looking ahead to 'the coming of our Lord Jesus Christ'.
+* **John 1.6-8, 19-28** is about the testimony of John concerning Jesus the Messiah (anointed one).

 ## Advent 4